Marshall-Mathey/thread-api/README.md

 # thread-api

 Thread-API is a web application that allows you to create threads, threads can be commented, authentication is integrated.
-The project is designed with Adonisjs 5.9.0 and pnpm 8.8.0, a MySQL database.
+The project is designed with Adonisjs 5.9.0 and pnpm 8.8.0, a PostgreSQL database.

 ## Features